-Getting your tenancy deposit back: a guide for university students
+Getting your student accommodation deposit back: a guide for university students

-For many students, renting accommodation away from home is an important part of the university experience.
-This means paying a deposit and entering a contractual agreement with your landlord, so you need to understand your rights and responsibilities.
+For many students, renting accommodation away from home and living with friends for the first time is one of the best parts of the university experience.
+Paying a student accommodation deposit and entering into a contractual agreement with a landlord are important elements of this, so you need to understand your rights and responsibilities.

 A tenancy deposit (or ‘bond’) is a returnable sum of money paid to the landlord or letting agent, which is held as security against any rent arrears, property damage or required cleaning when you move out.
-The amount varies but is usually equivalent to one or two months’ rent.
+The amount may vary but is usually equivalent to one or two months’ rent.

-If you are renting under an assured shorthold tenancy (and almost all tenancies are ASTs), then your deposit must be protected in a government-approved tenancy deposit protection (TDP) scheme.
-There is a choice of three in England and Wales (separate ones operate in Scotland and Northern Ireland):
+If you are renting under an assured shorthold tenancy (and almost all tenancies are ASTs), then the protection of your student deposit means a government-approved Tenancy Deposit Protection (TDP) scheme.
+There is a choice of three in England and Wales (and separate ones operate in Scotland and Northern Ireland):